What is family violence?

-Examples of such behaviour are listed in section 5(1)(b) of the FVP Act.
-These include overhearing threats of physical abuse, seeing or The time and place at which a court or tribunal hears the parties argue their case and makes a decision. an assault of a family member by another family member, comforting or providing assistance to a family member who has been physically abused, cleaning up a site after property has been intentionally damaged, and being present when police officers attend a family violence incident.
+Examples of such behaviour are listed in section 5(1)(b) of the FVP Act and in section 4AB(4) of the FL Act.
+These include overhearing threats of physical abuse, seeing or hearing an assault of a family member by another family member, comforting or providing assistance to a family member who has been physically abused, cleaning up a site after property has been intentionally damaged, and being present when police officers attend a family violence incident.

 Child abuse cases are dealt with in different courts and jurisdictions under different state and federal laws.
 Cases where children are the direct victims of physical, sexual or emotional abuse are dealt with by Child Protection in the relevant state or territory and in the Children’s Court (see Chapter 1.4: The Children’s Court).